flowx-ai/docs-flowx/docs/building-blocks/ui-designer/dynamic-and-computed-values.md

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/release-notes/computed.gif)

-### Slider example
+### Slider example (parsing keys as integers)

-The above example demonstrates the usage of computed values for a Slider element, where JavaScript expressions are used to compute the minimum and maximum values based on a value entered in an input UI element (linked by the process key `${application.client.amount}`).
+The instance above showcases computed values' usage in a Slider element.
+JavaScript expressions are used to dynamically compute minimum and maximum values based on a value sourced from a linked input UI element (connected via the process key `${application.client.amount}`).

-#### Min Value
+#### Minimum Value

 ```js
 if ( !isNaN(parseInt(${application.client.amount})) ) {